Denlea & Carton

 5. No Speeding Past a Sanitation Truck

 A 2016 modification to an older law redefined what a hazard truck is in New York.
 The new definition includes sanitation trucks.
-The new law was designed to protect sanitation workers from dangerous conditions where strangers would routinely zip past them.
-It said that drivers must now slow down when passing a sanitation truck, just as they would be required to with a fire truck or other emergency vehicle.
+The law was designed to protect sanitation workers from dangerous conditions where strangers routinely zip past them.
+It states that drivers must now slow down when passing a sanitation truck, just as required to with a fire truck or other emergency vehicle.

 Injured in a Wreck in Westchester County?
 Contact Our Office.

 Were you or a loved one injured in a car accident?
 We will help you determine all of your legal options.
-Whether you were hurt due to a negligent motorist who wasn’t following local laws or you were involved in a collision with a city bus, we may be able to help.
-Contact our office today to schedule a free, no-obligation consultation.
+Whether you were hurt by a negligent motorist who didn’t follow local laws or you were involved in a collision with a city bus, we may be able to help.
+Contact our office at (914) 368-7168 today to schedule a free, no-obligation consultation.

 MEET OUR ATTORNEYS